richardvenneman/appsignal-docs/source/ruby/configuration/index.html.md

 ---
-title: "AppSignal configuration"
+title: "AppSignal Ruby configuration"
 ---

 Configuration.
-Important, because without it we the AppSignal Ruby gem won't know which application it's instrumenting or in which environment.
+Important, because without it the AppSignal Ruby gem won't know which application it's instrumenting or in which environment.

 On this topic we'll explain how to configure AppSignal, what can be configured